FAQ

 http://arctic-news.blogspot.com/p/need-for-geo-engineering.html

 5. What are the consequences of large methane releases?
-What are the costs of taking action?
+What is the cost of (not) taking action?

 There will be many consequences, and they all look bad.
 One likely consequence is that high temperatures at high latitudes will cause wildfires, e.g. in Siberia, which has a very high soil carbon content (see image below).